Glamping in Cheshire: The Hobbit Retreat

 It was a beautiful day when we did this walk and it was really lovely and pretty flat so not too strenuous in the heat.
 We didn’t see another person on the whole walk but we did see several birds of prey and what we thought might be a field vole.
 We also picked some blackberries along the way!

-There are also pubs within walking distance but we really wanted to have a BBQ so we brought our own food with us.
+There are also nearby restaurants and pubs within walking distance but we really wanted to have a BBQ to make use of the facilities available so we brought our own food with us.

 Book your Hobbit Retreat stay